erashish41/IMDBclone/README.md

 # IMDBclone
-This is IMDB clone movie website
+This is IMDB clone movie website.
+Hi, how are you?